microsoft/covid-vaccine-bot/policies.md

 | scheduling_phone | [877-918-2224](tel:877-918-2224) |

-### name.usa::cdc/connecticut/state_name Active Phase (16_and_older)
+### name.usa::cdc/connecticut/state_name Active Phase (12_and_older)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* Beginning April 1st , all individuals 16 years of age and older who live, work, or attend school in Connecticut are eligible to receive vaccine.
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/delaware/state_name